-Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S. but ‘it’s all a lie’
+Survivor of ill-fated migrant voyage: Smugglers promise easy trip to U.S., but ‘it’s all a lie’

 The ill-fated trip has put a spotlight on a brewing migration crisis in the Caribbean.
 U.S. and Bahamian coast guard officers are finding ships on a weekly basis with as many as 200 people aboard — most of them from Haiti, Cuba and the Dominican Republic.
 Many of the ships are overcrowded and in poor condition, and while a good number are caught, the United Nations estimates that at least 967 people have vanished into Caribbean waters between 2014 and 2021.

-In a worrying sign, officers in the Bahamas are now also finding people like Juan Esteban from as far away as Colombia — a nation that residents fled by the thousands during the height of the civil conflict, but usually by plane.
-Immigration and Customs Enforcement has opened a criminal probe to determine who was behind the operation to smuggle the Colombian siblings and dozens of others to the United States aboard a ship that lost motor power hours after departing.
+In a worrying sign, officers in the Bahamas are now also finding people like Juan Esteban from as far away as Colombia — a nation where residents fled by the thousands during the height of the civil conflict, but usually by plane.
+U.S. Immigration and Customs Enforcement has opened a criminal probe to determine who was behind the operation to smuggle the Colombian siblings and dozens of others to the United States aboard a ship that lost motor power hours after departing.

 “They’re victims,” Juan Esteban’s attorney, Naimeh Salem, said of her client and his sister.
 “These people put too many people on a boat, without life vests.”

 Juan Esteban and his sister, he said, were lured by the promise that the trip would be safe.
 They had not seen their mother, Marcia Caicedo, since she left 11 years earlier.
-As the pandemic shut down the world in 2020, Colombia’s economy nosedived, contracting more than 6 percent.
+As the pandemic shut down the world in 2020, Colombia’s economy nosedived, contracting by more than 6 percent.
 Despite a peace accord to end Latin America’s longest-running conflict in 2016, dissident guerrillas are still a powerful force in long-neglected parts of the country.
 The chief prosecutor’s office has issued warnings in recent years about rebel presence in the same region where the siblings lived.

 Despite the distance, the siblings had daily contact with their mother.
 Most mornings started with a call or text message from Houston, where Caicedo worked as a housecleaner and later got by cooking and selling Colombian food such as tamales.
 Their maternal grandparents took charge of raising them, teaching Juan Esteban and María Camila the same values as their mother.
 Their mother helped them make ends meet by sending items to resell in Colombia — sought-after American clothing brands and sweets for a candy business.